MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 | 7    | (    7, -4, 0)     | 0           | open    |
 | 8    | (    7, -4, 5)     | 0           | open    |
 | 9    | (10.75,  0, 5.75)  | 0           | open    |

+Here is some starter code to help you get started:

 ```python
 	#!/usr/bin/env python